dekoza/mtgpl/KLD.rst

 Attune with Aether
    Search your library for a basic land card, reveal it, put it into your hand, then shuffle your library.
-You get {E} {E} (two energy counters).
+You get {E}{E} (two energy counters).

 Blossoming Defense